natedemaagd/LandCover/README.md

 ## Installation and usage
 The package in its current state can be installed with the command `devtools::install_github('natedemaagd/LandCover')`.
-Then, load it like any library using `library(LandCover)`.
+Then, load it like any package using `library(LandCover)`.

 ## Functions list